zalando/zalenium/README.md

 * Just point your Selenium tests to [http://localhost:4444/wd/hub](http://localhost:4444/wd/hub) and that's it!
 * You can use the [integration tests](./src/test/java/de/zalando/tip/zalenium/it/ParallelIT.java) we have to try Zalenium.
 * Check the live preview of your running tests [http://localhost:4444/grid/admin/live](http://localhost:4444/grid/admin/live)
-* To see the recorded videos, check the `/tmp/videos` folder (or the folder that you mapped when starting the container).
+* Check the recorded videos in the `/tmp/videos` folder (or the one you mapped when starting Zalenium).
+More details about the videos feature can be seen [here](./docs/usage_examples.md#video-feature)
-  * It is possible to customise the video name by adding a `name` capability in your test.
-The file name will look like `containerName_testName_browser_nodePort_timeStamp.mkv`.
-The `containerName` part is useful when more than one instance of Zalenium is running.

 ### Docker version